-Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend
+Rubina Dilaik & Abhinav Shukla's Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Others Attend

 Abhinav & Rubina Exchanging ‘Special’ Vows

-It has to be recalled that the couple had planned to exchange seven more vows apart from traditional vows.
+It has to be recalled that the couple had planned to exchange seven more vows apart from the traditional vows.
 At the reception party, the couple was seen taking those vows and their friends were seen cheering them.

 (Images Source: Instagram)